-At Your Family Guardian, our lawyers provide a full range of estate planning, probate administration and contested estate litigation services to clients in the Minneapolis-St. Paul area.
+At Your Family Guardian, LLC, our lawyers provide a full range of estate planning, probate administration and contested estate litigation services to clients in the Minneapolis-St. Paul area.
 Our practice includes the drafting of wills and codicil, the preparation and establishment of both revocable and irrevocable trusts, asset protection, management of estate tax considerations, and a great deal more.

 In all cases, whether we are simply revising a will for one of our clients, or representing the legitimate heir to a large estate in litigation, building long-term relationships with our clients is critical to our practice and critical to effective estate planning as well.

 For assistance, contact an experienced Minnesota litigation lawyer at Your Family Guardian, LLC law firm.
 We represent clients throughout the Minneapolis-St. Paul metropolitan area including Edina, Plymouth, Bloomington, and St. Louis Park, Minnesota.
 Contact us at 612-710-2009.